BASL and BLTG Dinners

 There is a maximum of 120 places and tickets will available on a first come first served basis at £50 per head, including return transfer from the conference venue.

-Places are limited and tickets will available on a first come first served basis at £50 per head, including return transfer from the conference venue.
+There is a maximum of 70 places and tickets will available on a first come first served basis at £50 per head, including return transfer from the conference venue.

 Back to Top